Minimalistic/EchoEtch/README.md

 - A sub-folder `audio` is created to store processed audio files
 - Markdown files are generated for each processed audio file
 - A markdown file is saved in the `Daily Notes` folder for each processed audio file and follows the format: `yyyy-MM-dd-Succinct-Generated-File-Name.md`

+### Tag Processing

+When processing tags from the transcribed audio, EchoEtcher uses a unique approach to tag management:

+- The system allows you to specify a set of `allowed_tags`
+- When writing the final tags to the Markdown file, these tags are **prepended** with '#echo-etcher/'
+- Prepending makes it easier to filter and search for specific tags that were created by EchoEtcher in your notes
+- This approach ensures consistency and improves note organization and discoverability

 ## Setup